 The SSA issues Social Security Rulings (SSR) to help us understand how they apply their rules.
-SSR 84-25 explains the UWA concept.
-It states that the UWA concept is applicable to both an initial disability case and when an individual’s disability continues or ceases.
+Social Security Ruling 84-25 explains the UWA concept.
+It states that the UWA concept is applicable to both an initial case and when an individual’s disability continues or ceases.

 Both SSR 84-25 and the regulations state that there must be a significant break in the continuity of your work activity before it will be found that you began a work attempt that later proved unsuccessful.

-For SGA determination purposes, substantial work may be disregarded if it is reduced to the non-SGA level after a short time because of your impairments.
-Likewise, your work may not count if special conditions related to the impairment were essential to further performance of the work.
+For SGA purposes, substantial work may not count if it is reduced to the non-SGA level after a short time because of your physical or mental condition.
+Likewise, your work may not count if special conditions related to your illness were essential to further performance of the work.

 WHAT IS A BREAK IN WORK ACTIVITY?

 In order for there to be a significant break in work activity certain events must occur.
 For example, a break occurs when, because of your impairment or the removal of special conditions related to the impairment that are essential in further performance of the work, the work was discontinued.

 Likewise, a break occurs if your earnings go below the non-SGA level.
 An interruption can also occur, before the onset of the condition, when you discontinue work for other reasons.
 Those reasons include retirement or never having engaged in work activity.

 Work will be considered “discontinued” if you were:

 (1) out of work for at least 30 consecutive days or

 (2) you were forced to change to another type of work or another employer.
 (On rare occasions a break lasting a few days less than 30 days may satisfy this rule if the subsequent work episode was brief and clearly not successful because of disabling impairments.)